elastic/crawler/README.md

 # Elastic Open Web Crawler

 This repository contains code for the Elastic Open Web Crawler.
-This is a tool to allow users to easily ingest content into Elasticsearch from the web.
+The crawler enables users to easily ingest web content into Elasticsearch.

 ⚠️ _The Open Crawler is currently in **tech-preview**_.
 Tech-preview features are subject to change and are not covered by the support SLA of generally available (GA) features.